 10.2.
 Pre-termination.
 Either Party may terminate a Service prior to the Subscription Term in the event of (i) the other Party’s material breach if such breach remains uncured for a period of 30 days from receipt of notice specifying the breach by the other Party, or (ii) the other Party making an assignment for the benefit of creditors or similar disposition of assets, or becoming the subject of any bankruptcy, reorganization, liquidation, or similar.
 Only the Service affected by the material breach may be terminated.

 10.3.
 Effect of a termination.
-On termination of a Service for any reason, subject to Section 10.4, you shall immediately: (i) cease using the affected Service; and (ii) return or, if instructed by us, destroy or delete all Materials relating to the affected Service, including all installed hardware, software or other products.
+On termination of a Service for any reason, you shall immediately: (i) cease using the affected Service; and (ii) return or, if instructed by us, destroy or delete all Materials relating to the affected Service, including all installed hardware, software or other products.
 Termination of the Connectitude Agreement shall be deemed as termination of all Services.
 Except as otherwise set out in the Connectitude Agreement, you must pay to us all fees due at the time of termination and all fees paid by you to us are nonrefundable except as specifically set forth in these General Terms.
 In case of termination in accordance with section 10.1 or pre-termination by you in accordance with Section 10.2, we will refund a reasonable portion of any prepaid amounts for the applicable Service for the remaining Subscription Term.
 Any terms and conditions of the Connectitude Agreement, which by their nature should survive a termination or expiry, shall survive and continue in full force and effect after such termination or expiry.

 10.4.
 Post-termination.
 After termination of a Service, we will remove Your Content that is associated with such Service from the Platform, unless otherwise provided under the Connectitude Agreement or otherwise excepted by you.
 However, upon your request made within 30 days following the termination date, we will assist you in transitioning certain parts of Your Content to an alternate technology to the same extent that we make such services generally available to all our customers.
 You are informed that such assistance will be charged under separately agreed terms.
 You acknowledge that some of Your Content may be retained by us as part of a backup of the Platform until deletion of such files or used after termination by us, subject to it being un-personalized.